stasjok/mini.nvim/MAINTAINING.md

     - '.github/DISCUSSION_TEMPLATE/q-a.yml' to be included in a dropdown menu.
 - Generate help files.
 - Add README to 'readmes' directory following the structure of some of already existing README (preferably one of the latest).
 NOTE: comment out mentions of `stable` branch, as it won't work during beta-testing.
+- Update main README:
-- Update main README to mention new module in table of contents.
+    - Mention new module in table of contents.
+    - Remove the module from "Planned modules" section (if present).
 - Update 'CHANGELOG.md' to mention introduction of new module.
 - Update 'CONTRIBUTING.md' to mention new highlight groups (if there are any).
 - Create separate release branch and commit changes with message 'feat(xxx): add NEW MODULE'.
 NOTE: it is cleaner to synchronize standalone repositories prior to this commit.